Pinkathon

-The Pinkathon, India's biggest women's run, is an initiative of the United Sisters Foundation and organised by Maximus Mice and Media Solutions Pvt Ltd. It was created with the specific purpose of getting more and more women to adopt a fitter lifestyle and to highlight the need for increased awareness about Breast cancer and other health issues that put women's lives at risk.
+The Pinkathon, India's biggest women's run.
+It was created with the specific purpose of getting more and more women to adopt a fitter lifestyle and to highlight the need for increased awareness about Breast cancer and other health issues that put women's lives at risk.
 State Bank of India took up the title sponsorship of the Pinkathon in 2014.
-The founders of Pinkathon are Milind Soman and Reema Sanghavi.
+It was created by Milind Soman.

 History

 The running revolution took off in India around the time of the 1st Mumbai marathon in 2004.
 Today almost every Indian city has its version of a distance running event whether 3 km, 5 km, 10 km, and 21 km.
 The inaugural race, on 16 December 2012 in Mumbai, hosted 2,000 runners.
 In 2013, it was organised in Bengaluru, Delhi, Pune and Mumbai and had an average participation of between 5000 and 10000 participants.
 In 2014, it was organised in Chennai and Ahmedabad.
 Ahmedabad registered a record 14000 participants.
 In 2015, the Pinkathon was held in 2 additional cities including Hyderabad and Guwahati.
 In 2019, the Pinkathon was held in Panipat registered a new record with 50000 participants.